You make your application in our online system Apply.

 A few things to note

-- You can only apply once in a cycle, and if you've applied in previous cycles you'll still have to start again this time.
+- You can only apply once in a cycle.
 Please don't apply more than once in a cycle, as you can't receive a refund for further applications.

 - You can't apply in an alternative language (except Welsh if you're applying for only courses taught in Welsh).